Male-free spaces exist for a reason.

 A 70 year old woman reported how she was undressing in a YWCA changing room while being watched by a naked male with an erection.
 After thousands of complaints the YWCA has changed its policy back to single-sex, and now provides transgender people with separate changing facilities.

 “I am a senior woman.
-Recently, a man claiming to be transgender, who had not yet begun physical treatments, was permitted by our local Y to use the women’s locker room.
+Recently, a man claiming to be transgender, who had not yet begun physical treatments, was permitted by our local YWCA to use the women’s locker room.
 There are no secure change rooms.
 The person they allowed in was not courteous and stared at me while I struggled out of a wet bathing suit.
 He was naked, had an erection and playfully asked ‘do you come here often?’
 I understand that gender is no longer judged solely by genitalia, but does a brief contact with the duty manager mean that men not yet committed to gender reassignment are free to disrobe anywhere they choose?”

 Colleen Francis, Washington US (2012)

-A transgendered man permitted to use the women’s locker rooms at a Washington college has created uproar among parents who say their children have been repeatedly subjected to him exposing his gentials to them.
+A transgendered man permitted to use the women’s locker rooms at a Washington college has created uproar among parents who say their children have been repeatedly subjected to him exposing his genitals to them.

 Evergreen Spokesman said “The college cannot discriminate based on the basis of gender identity.
 Gender identity is one of the protected things in discrimination law in this state.’